Phil-382453/Utility/README.md

    You can also delete this local cache folder to uninstall the client files.

 * The Main app window: See the "Screenshot Main App.jpg" file
+   - Many Textboxes or settings you change remember the new value even after restart.
    - Top    - Serveral menu items (Help,Folders,Exit)
    - Top    - Settings - This is an expander to access the settings.
      - a.
 Simple Admin credentials vs Control Panel Credentials Manager